Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: Experiments

 \subsubsection{Analysis on Previous Failure Cases}

 Figure~\ref{fig:examples} shows the test examples that ABINet fails but MATRN successes.
-As can be seen, MATRN provides robust results on the challenging examples.
+As can be seen, MATRN provides robust results on ``cropped characters'', ``heavily curved text'', ``ambiguous visual clues'' and ``low resolutions''.
 The results show that MATRN tackles the existing challenges.